SrivatsavReddy/CloudFormation/README.md

 # CloudFormation

-#Steps to Follow
+#Steps to Follow:

 Create an S3 Bucket:
-Create a new bucket with a unique name.
+1) Create a new bucket with a unique name.
+2) Upload the `LambdaCode.zip` file to the S3 bucket.

 Update Lambda Function:
-In the Lambda function code, locate the references to "vatsavcodefile".
+1) In the Lambda function code, locate the references to "vatsavcodefile".
-Replace "vatsavcodefile" with the newly created S3 bucket
+2) Replace "vatsavcodefile" with the newly created S3 bucket

 Deployment Steps:
 1) KMS_KeyPair